9morano/multiroom-pi/README.md

 You can change the output of the Mopidy directly to the audio output in mopidy.conf with line:
 > [audio] \
 > output = autoaudiosink

+# Client devices

+Client devices don't need Docker...you only have to download snapclient (see the step 4. above) and run it with command:
+> snapclient -h [IP_address-of-the-RPi-that-has-server-running]

+You can also add the script *multiroom-client.sh* to crontab or systemd to start it on boot of the RPi.
+But change the var IPADDR to the IP of the RPi that is running the snapsserver.